 When first starting his university studies and entrepreneurial journey, Logan chose UC based on his first impressions from the Open Day events.

 ‘I was inspired by the campus, the blossoms had recently bloomed and the atmosphere was something I really got excited about.
 The multiple events, clubs and opportunities available to students was also incredible.
-I also really like Bishop Julius Hall of Residence as its small atmosphere felt homely and was a factor to choosing UC.’
+I also really like Arcady Hall as its small atmosphere felt homely and was a factor to choosing UC.’